RAwad18/GameScraper/README.md

   <li>When running on the EC2 instance, the web scraper fails to connect to one of the websites (WinGameStore).
 Using curl fails as well.</li>
   <li>Some game titles fail to be scraped from the 2game site.</li>
 </ul>
+<p align="center">Please check under 'Upcoming Fixes' to see what's being done to resolve these issues.</p>
 <br>

-<h2>Upcoming Fixes</h2>
+<h2>Upcoming Updates and Fixes</h2>
 <ul>
+  <li>Rework the web scraping code to remove specific special characters, such as ™️.
+This would improve the returned search results.</li>
+  <li>Remove the inclusion of DLCs/Addons when scraping Steam.
+This would remove much of the 'clutter' that can come up.</li>
-  <li>Host code that scrapes WinGameStore, as well as updates the database, somewhere else.
-Finding free hosting for this kind of thing is tough to come by.</li>
+  <li>Host code that scrapes WinGameStore, as well as updates the database, somewhere else.</li>
   <li>Switch to scraping with Puppeteer for 2Game to potentially resolve the missing games issue.</li>
+  <li>Add a "highlight" for the cheapest option</li>
 </ul>